The Metamorphosis: Plot

-Gregor suffers from his injuries for the rest of his life and takes very little food.
-His father, mother, and sister all get jobs and increasingly begin to neglect him, and his room begins to be used for storage.
-For a time, his family leaves Gregor's door open in the evenings so he can listen to them talk to each other, but this happens less frequently once they rent a room in the apartment to three male tenants, since they are not told about Gregor.
-One day the charwoman, who briefly looks in on Gregor each day when she arrives and before she leaves, neglects to close his door fully.
+Gregor suffers from his injuries and eats very little.
+His father, mother, and sister all get jobs and increasingly begin to neglect him, and they use his room for storage.
+For a time, his family leaves Gregor's door open in the evenings so he can listen to them talk to each other, but this happens less frequently once they rent a room in the apartment to three male tenants, who are not told about Gregor.

+One day, the charwoman, who briefly looks in on Gregor each day when she arrives and before she leaves, neglects to close his door fully.
 Attracted by Grete's violin-playing in the living room, Gregor crawls out and is spotted by the unsuspecting tenants, who complain about the apartment's unhygienic conditions and say they are leaving, will not pay anything for the time they have already stayed, and may take legal action.

-Grete, who has tired of taking care of Gregor and realizes the burden his existence puts on each member of the family, tells her parents they must get rid of "it" or they will all be ruined.
+Grete, who is tired of taking care of Gregor and realizes the burden his existence puts on each member of the family, tells her parents they must get rid of "it" or they will all be ruined.
 Gregor, understanding that he is no longer wanted, laboriously makes his way back to his room and dies of starvation before sunrise.
 His body is discovered by the charwoman, who alerts his family and then disposes of the corpse.

 The relieved and optimistic father, mother, and sister all take the day off work.
 They travel by tram into the countryside and make plans to move to a smaller apartment to save money.
 During the short trip, Mr. and Mrs. Samsa realize that, despite the hardships that have brought some paleness to her face, Grete has grown up into a pretty young lady with a good figure and they think about finding her a husband.

 Characters

 Gregor Samsa

 Gregor is the main character of the story.
 He works as a traveling salesman in order to provide money for his sister and parents.
 He wakes up one morning finding himself transformed into an insect.
 After the metamorphosis, Gregor becomes unable to work and is confined to his room for most of the remainder of the story.
 This prompts his family to begin working once again.
 Gregor is depicted as isolated from society and often both misunderstands the true intentions of others and is misunderstood.

-The name "Gregor Samsa" appears to derive partly from literary works Kafka had read.
-A character in The Story of Young Renate Fuchs, by German novelist Jakob Wassermann (1873–1934), is named Gregor Samassa.
-The Viennese author Leopold von Sacher-Masoch, whose sexual imagination gave rise to the idea of masochism, is also an influence.
-Sacher-Masoch wrote Venus in Furs (1870), a novel whose hero assumes the name Gregor at one point.
-A "Venus in furs" recurs in The Metamorphosis in the picture that Gregor Samsa has hung on his bedroom wall.